billpsomas/Tone_Analyzer/README.md

 The second approach had as objective to be an end-to-end procedure with the meaning that the dataset will also be created from scratch.
 YouTube is a top platform with millions or maybe billions of videos, so it seemed like a great idea to download videos from there and convert them to audio.

 ### Dataset and Models
-youtube-dl program was used to download videos with its captions and also convert them to .wav. youtube-dl has a ffmpeg dependency - consider downloading its binaries from https://ffmpeg.org and add its path to enviromental variables.
-Python's pydub library was also used in order to split the big audio file that was selected into hundreds of chunks that would compose the dataset.
+[youtube-dl](https://youtube-dl.org/) software was used to download videos with its captions and also convert them to .wav. youtube-dl has a ffmpeg dependency, thus consider downloading ffmpeg binaries from [here](https://ffmpeg.org) and add its path to enviromental variables.
+Python's [pydub](https://github.com/jiaaro/pydub) library was also used in order to split the big audio file that was selected into hundreds of chunks that would compose the dataset.
 Splitting the big audio file was not the easiest task.
 The first thought was to split it uniformly, but this proved to be a bad idea, as most of the chunks contained words that were wrongly cut.
 The next thought was to split it there where silence (>1s) existed.
 This resulted in unequal chunks that also couldn't be used, as it was very difficult to match them with their respective text.
 The third thought, which was also the one implemented, was to cut the big audio file there where the caption file indicated.
 Regular Expressions were used in order to isolate the hh:mm:ss.msmsms patterns from the caption file. pydub library was again used in order to create the chunks using the spesific start and end points that were extracted from caption file.

 IBM's Watson Tone Analyzer (text-based analyzer) was afterwards used in order to identify the emotions from the caption file.
 These emotions were stored and used as the ground truths of the learning procedure, which follows exactly the same steps as the First Approach.
 Each chunk follows a 2-part filename convention (e.g. chunk0-02), in which the first number corresponds to a serial number, while the second one corresponds to the encoded emotion (i.e. 02 is the 'Tentative emotion').